DVD-Video: Region codes

 A normal DVD player can only play region-coded discs designated for the player's own particular region.
 However, a code-free or region-free DVD player is capable of playing DVDs from any of the six regions around the world.

 The CSS license prohibits manufacturing of DVD players that are not set to a single region by default.
 While the same license prohibits manufacturers from including prominent interfaces to change the region setting it does not clearly prevent them from including "hidden" menus that enable the player's region to be changed; as such, many high-end models in the U.S. include password-protected or otherwise hidden methods to enable multi-region playback.
 Conversely in the UK and Ireland many cheap DVD players are multi-region while more expensive systems, including the majority of home cinema systems, are preset to play only region 2 discs.

 In China, DVDs for television series are usually released in MPEG-1 video, with MP2 audio.
 By forgoing Dolby standards, manufacturers cut costs considerably; encoding in lower bit-rates also allows a TV series to be squeezed onto fewer discs.
 There is no region coding in such cases.

-There are also two additional region codes, region 7, which is reserved, and region 8, which is used exclusively for passenger transport such as airlines and cruise ships.
+There are also two additional region codes, region 7, which is used for MPA-related DVDs & "media copies" of pre-releases in Asia and region 8, which is used exclusively for passenger transport such as airlines and cruise ships.